drewnutt/open_combind/readme.md

 ### Data preparation and docking

-Use the following command to prepare the structural data using Schrodinger's prepwizard, align the structures to each other, and produce a docking grid.
+Use the following command to prepare the structural data using [ProDy](https://github.com/prody/ProDy), align the structures to each other, and produce a docking template line.

 ```
 combind structprep